At The Aldgate School we uphold and teach pupils about British Values which are defined as:

 To encourage and promote good behaviour, attitude and work, we have a reward system which is consistently followed throughout the school.
 We are committed to praising children’s efforts.
 We endeavour to praise the children informally, individually, during group work, in front of the whole class and the whole school.
 Children are rewarded not only for achievement in curriculum areas, but for behaviour, effort and improvement.

-Rewards are given in the form of stickers, verbal praise, staying on green on the class behaviour chart with termly certificates to acknowledge this.
+Rewards are given in the form of stickers, verbal praise, staying on green on the class behaviour chart with weekly certificates to acknowledge this.
 Children’s achievements, both in and out of school, are recognised during Celebration Assemblies.

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and DAART drugs education programme.
 Pupils are given the freedom to make choices, e.g. signing up for choir, attending additional clubs.